DGauthierLab/how_to/git_in_rstudio.md

 # Working with Git inside Rstudio

 ## Step 1: Configure Git inside Rstudio
+### Note: This is the same procedure outlined here:
 - Under Tools inside Rstudio, open `Global Options`
 - Select `Git/SVN` on the left menu
 - Browse to find your Git executable